UnChallenged/NamazDiary/README.md

 # NamazDiary
 It is an Android application to notify your prayers timing and keep record of all missed prayers.
-Available on Playstore
+Available on Playstore.